Skip to Content

 Overview

-ECO and its partners developed 8 pocket parks and 14 orchards throughout the City’s north side neighborhoods through the HOME GR/OWN Program.
-The first park created was Ezekiel Gillespie Park, located in Lindsay Heights, Milwaukee’s first ECO Neighborhood.
+ECO and partners developed 8 pocket parks and 14 orchards throughout the north side neighborhoods through the HOME GR/OWN Program.
+The first park created was Ezekiel Gillespie Park in Lindsay Heights, Milwaukee’s first ECO Neighborhood.
 It won several awards in 2015: LISC MANDI “Best Public Space,” a Mayor’s Design Award, and SXSW ECO Place By Design Competition.
-Many of these sites were designed and are maintained by community partners.
+Many of these sites were designed and are maintained in collaboration with community partners.

 Green spaces serve as hubs for community events, healthy food access, environmental education, and green job growth.
-Most of the green spaces also incorporate stormwater management features that help reduce the risk of flooding in the surrounding areas, like rainwater storage, porous pavers, fruit trees, and rain and native gardens.
+Several of the green spaces also incorporate stormwater management features that help reduce the risk of flooding in the surrounding areas, like rainwater storage, porous pavers, fruit trees, and rain and native gardens.
 Currently, the City is focused on ensuring the sites are well-maintained and continue to act as spaces where community care and environmental stewardship can grow side-by-side.
-Many of these green spaces are open to the public for community gatherings with a Special Event Permit.
+Residents interested in hosting their next community gathering at a green space should complete a Special Event Permit.

 PUBLIC ARTWORK